Nissan Juke: United States and Canada

 Three trim levels were initially available in the US with the 1.6-litre turbocharged MR16DDT petrol engine: S, SV and SL.
 The base engine is rated at 188 hp (140 kW) at 5,600 rpm and 177 lb⋅ft (240 N⋅m) of torque at 2,000 rpm.
 The base S model was available only with a CVT and lacks the I-CON display.
 The SV model adds I-CON, optional 6-speed manual transmission and moonroof.
 The SL model adds leather seats, USB connectivity and a rear-view camera.
 All-wheel drive with torque vectoring was optional on all trims but cannot be paired with a manual transmission.

 With sales continually dipping after 2014, the Juke was discontinued in the United States and in Canada after the 2017 model.

 Europe

 The car was launched in the UK, where it was manufactured, on 24 September 2010.

 Five trim levels are indicated for the 1.6-litre HR16DE petrol, 1.5-litre K9K diesel and 1.6-litre MR16DDT petrol engines: Visia, Acenta (also available with Sport and Premium packs), Tekna, Nismo and Nismo RS.
-In 2012, Nissan replaced the limited edition Juke Kuru with the Juke Shiro model.
+In 2012, Nissan replaced the limited edition Juke Kuro with the Juke Shiro model.
 The Shiro was a limited edition Juke with white accents throughout the interior including white stitching on the leather seats, gear shifter and steering wheel as well as several other aesthetic options.